 - Provide a dynamic instrumental, classroom and choral program that provides a solid musical foundation that balances the social nature of music making with development of the art form of music.

-The Music Program has a Creative Arts Coordinator, High School and Primary School Classroom Teachers and a team of Instrumental Music teachers who run ensembles across the program.
+The Music Program has an Instrumental Program Coordinator, High School and Primary School Classroom Teachers and a team of Instrumental Music teachers who run ensembles across the program.

 Working with our hands to create items needed for life has long been an integral aspect of the general education of the human being.
 Although disappearing from the modern western world, mastering traditional handcrafts is still recognised as a significant aspect of human development in many cultures.
 Historically, craftwork has arisen out of necessity, however it is clear when we observe hand crafted items that aesthetic sensibility is also of significance for the craftsman.
 This important meeting of beauty and function is what lies at the heart of the handwork program in a Steiner school.
 Over the full span of their schooling the students, through the Hand Work curriculum, develop their aesthetic sense working with colour, design and form, learn how to respond practically to natural materials and develop a wide variety of manual skills.
 Rudolf Steiner, when speaking of handwork in the school curriculum, indicated that the purpose was not to train weavers, potters, etc., but rather for the student, by practicing such work, to be able to stand securely on leaving school, with a basic confidence for managing the practical affairs of life.
 The craft lessons require students to sustain their effort and interest in a project over an extended period of time; they must find the will to see the process through to its completion.
 The development of this kind of perseverance has obvious application in and benefit for all other areas of school work and life.

 “Each language penetrates us differently and reveals human nature in a different way, which is why we must complement the effect of the mother tongue with other languages.”